-Track length of 90 seconds minimum is recommended
+Track length of 90 seconds minimum is recommended.

-While you can get free music as well, be sure you understand if it's okay to use in your podcast.
-For example, it's common to require attribution if you aren't paying for the track.
+You can get free music as well but be sure you understand if it's okay to use in your podcast.
+It's common to require attribution if you aren't paying for the track.